DOVER KENT ARCHIVES

 Above photo date unknown, premises shown just above men on left in hats.

-The "Five "Bells was a meeting point for the important people of the area, the employers and Gentry.
-Societies of skilled men met there including the Ancient Order of Shepherds.
+Like many pubs in rural areas (as St. Mary's Cray was in the mid-Victorian era) the "Five Bells" was a meeting point for the important people of the area, including employers, farmers and local landed gentry.
+Societies of skilled men also met there, including the Ancient Order of Shepherds.

 This was a tied "Fleet Brewery" pub in 1865 when the brewery was put up for auction.